BA (Hons) Level 8 Degree in Integrative Counselling and Psychotherapy

 Learners understand that the costs of these activities are not covered by programme fees and that successful completion of the BA (Hons) is dependent on submitting the necessary evidence that these criteria are fulfilled.

 Personal therapy and clinical supervision can cost from €30 per session upwards.
 Fees are negotiable between learners and individual therapists/supervisors.
+Personal therapists and individual supervisors must be fully accredited with IACP, IAHIP or BACP.

 Getting Started